Last Updated on January 13, 2022 by Janine

 Tip: Search “Expats in [city]” on Facebook to find local groups.

-My Facebook group, Female Travelers in Mexico, is packed with friendly, fellow Mexico travelers and locals who are happy to answer questions.
+My Facebook group, Female Travelers in Mexico, is packed with over 1,200 friendly, fellow Mexico travelers and locals who are happy to answer questions.
 Click here to join us!

 Vocabulary to know